 Talk it Out: Debate vaping issues with your group.
-For example, should the government increase taxes on e-cigarette products to amounts similar those on cigarette products?
+For example, should the industry continue to be allowed to promote these products with giant billboards?
 Should it continue to be legal for e-liquid to be sold in candy and fruit flavours that are known to appeal to youth?